Consensys/doc.teku/docs/Concepts/Builder-Network.md

 ## MEV-Boost

 The most common builder endpoint deployment is to run a specialised external software such as [MEV-Boost](https://github.com/flashbots/mev-boost).
-Mev-Boost works by requesting a payload proposal from several entities (called relays) and selecting the best bid, in order to improve validator rewards and increase the maximal extractable value (MEV).
+MEV-Boost works by requesting a payload proposal from several entities (called relays) and selecting the best bid, in order to improve validator rewards and increase the maximal extractable value (MEV).

 Teku allows [configuring the beacon node to a builder network](../HowTo/Builder-Network.md) for generating execution payloads.